We all know a fraud prevention system is primordial these days. But what happens when it backfires, and why?

 False Positives: A Definition

 False positives occur when user activity is flagged as risky or fraudulent, but is actually legitimate.
 It can be a login, a registration, or payment attempt.
-The latter is the most common: 40% of American online shoppers have their credit cards transactions declined by over-zealous fraud prevention systems.
+The latter is the most common: 40% of American online shoppers have their credit cards transactions marked as fraudulent by over-zealous system.

 Declined Sales = Revenue Loss